dwmkerr/terraform-consul-cluster/article/article.md

 [^13]: Amazon's service for managing and aggregating logs

-[^14]: There's actually an even better way, we can provide *each* IP address to each node, by providing additional `-join` flags.
-I'll leave this as something you can investigate yourself.
+[^14]: This is a fairly sophisticated topic in itself, see [Consul - Consensus Protocol](https://www.consul.io/docs/internals/consensus.html) for details.

 [^15]: In fact, we actually have more permissions required, because in the 'real' code we also have logs forwarded to CloudWatch.
-See [here](TODO) for the details.

 ---

----

-Further Reading:
+**Further Reading**

 1. [Consul - Consensus Protocol](https://www.consul.io/docs/internals/consensus.html)
 2. [What you have to know about Consul and how to beat the outage problem](https://sitano.github.io/2015/10/06/abt-consul-outage/), John Koepi

-Notes:

-- Quorum is 3, losing quorum requires manual intervention (i.e. alarm)
--